torchvn/torchvn/README.md

 - 🏦 Software developer from Vietnam
 - 💻 I use daily **Java**, **Elastic Search**, **Kafka**, **Redis**, **Mongodb**, **Mysql**, **Reactjs**
 - 💬 Talk to me about technology
-- 👯 We can connect to play some games
+- 👯 We can connect to make money

 # 🔭 Languages and Tools: